cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

 {{<glossary-definition term_id="PAC file" prepend="A PAC file is ">}}

 When end users visit a website, their browser will send the request to a Cloudflare proxy server associated with your account to be filtered by Gateway.
+Note that Gateway [cannot filter every type of HTTP traffic](#limitations) proxied using PAC files.

 ## Prerequisites